strokorb/strokorb.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My pronouns are she/her.

-*This website is under construction.*
+I am a Senior Lecturer in Statistics at the [University of Bath](https://www.bath.ac.uk/), where I joined the [Statistics research group](https://www.bath.ac.uk/research-groups/statistics/) of the [Department of Mathematical Sciences](https://www.bath.ac.uk/departments/department-of-mathematical-sciences/) in 2025.

 My research focus lies on multivariate, spatial and temporal dependence phenomena in extreme value theory.
-The latter is a branch of probability and statistics that provides theoretically sound procedures for the quantitative assessment of rare and typically hazardous events (as good as possible, knowing the limitations is also an important issue).
+The latter is a branch of probability and statistics that provides theoretically sound procedures for the quantitative assessment of rare and typically hazardous events under plausible regularity assumptions.
 Its methods are genuinely relevant for institutions, who wish to assess risk exposures in a quantitive data-driven way.

 ### recent roles and responsibilities